 As you can see in the diagram below from the Velux website the shingles have to go over the flashing.
 So how is this not part of the roof?

-Even better, the “project manager” was pushing us to replace the crappy plastic dome skylight with the same exact crappy skylight.
+Even better, the project manager was pushing us to replace the crappy plastic dome skylight with the same exact crappy skylight.
 If it ended up looking like the old one why would I put the same garbage back on when I could have a luxurious see through, low-E glass skylight exactly like the kind that have held up beautifully in two bathrooms of my own home for the last 8 years?
 Even better, the price is pretty much the same.
 Why would I want a 1971 flame throwing Ford Pinto when I can have the latest Lamborghini for the same price (totally ignoring the difference in insurance)?
-On top of that the “project manager” said he had never installed a glass skylight.* So much for the apparent knowledge when we interviewed him for the job.
+On top of that the project manager said he had never installed a glass skylight.*/**

 The crew removed the bad wood after my husband made further structural inspections but still stopped once they finished the basic tear-off they normally do on every other house.
 It’s only about 10 am.
 The new roofing materials are not delivered by Home Depot/Lowe’s/Menard’s/McCoy’s yet.
 They sit and wait with a lunch break in there somewhere.